Skip to content

 Baking Time When Halving

 Baking time depends on the thickness of what you're baking, not the volume.
-If you use a smaller pan that keeps the batter at the same depth, the time stays the same.
-If the half-recipe goes into the same original pan (thinner layer), check for doneness about 10-15% earlier than the recipe says.
+Use a smaller pan that keeps the batter at the same depth and the time stays the same.
+Put the half-recipe into the original pan (thinner layer) and you should start checking for doneness about 10-15% earlier than the recipe says.

-For cookies and muffins, time doesn't change at all when you halve the recipe — you're just making fewer pieces, not thinner ones.
+For cookies and muffins, the time doesn't change at all when you halve the recipe.
+You're just making fewer pieces, not thinner ones.

 When Halving Doesn't Work Well

 Some recipes genuinely resist halving.
-Puff pastry and croissant dough require specific quantities of fat layers to achieve their lamination — halving throws off the fold-and-turn process.
-Candy and caramel recipes depend on the volume of liquid to concentrate sugar correctly; a smaller batch can overcook in seconds.
-Deep-frying — you can't halve the oil volume and maintain proper temperature control in the same pot.
+Puff pastry and croissant dough need specific quantities of fat layers to get their lamination right — halving throws off the fold-and-turn process.
+Candy and caramel recipes depend on liquid volume to concentrate sugar at the right rate; a smaller batch can overcook in seconds.
+Deep-frying is another one — you can't halve the oil and still maintain proper temperature control in the same pot.

-For everything else — cakes, cookies, bread, sauces, soups — halving works beautifully.
+For pretty much everything else — cakes, cookies, bread, sauces, soups — halving works beautifully.
+Trust the process.

 Quick Mental Math Tips

-The awkward conversions are ¾ cup and ⅓ cup, because their halves don't land on standard measuring marks.
-Remember: half of ¾ cup = 6 tablespoons.
+The awkward ones are ¾ cup and ⅓ cup, because their halves don't land on standard measuring marks.
+Here's what to remember: half of ¾ cup = 6 tablespoons.
 Half of ⅓ cup = 2 tablespoons + 2 teaspoons.
-Keep these two in memory and you'll handle 95% of recipes without hesitation.
+Lock those two in and you'll breeze through 95% of recipes without stopping to think.

 Frequently Asked Questions